nextpyp/pyp/docs/install/install-web.rst

  * ``pyp.scratch``
      Directory for large (multi-GB) temporary files used during computation.

-     This location should have fast read/write speeds, ideally in local storage.
+     This location should have fast read/write speeds, ideally in local storage on the compute node.

      This is set to the system temporary directory by default, which is usually a safe starting point.
      But if you run out of space there, you can change this to a location with more space.